Welcome to the Computational Sensorimotor Neuroscience lab!

 - Visuomotor transformations and multi-sensory integration

-for arm and eye movements
+for arm and eye and whole-body movements

 In my lab, we take a computational approach to sensorimotor